- Course Title

-This weekend course is specifically designed for those with no motorcycle riding experience, yet advanced enough to increase knowledge and riding skills of more experienced riders.
-Course consists of class work and riding exercises on motorcycles provided by the college.
-Upon satisfactory completion of this course you will receive a waiver for the skills portion of the N.C.
+Designed for those with no motorcycle riding experience, yet advanced enough to increase knowledge and riding skills of more experienced riders.
+Satisfactory completion of course provides a waiver for the skills portion of the N.C.
 DMV license test.
-Must be at least 16 years old.
-Please note that if you are under 18, a parental waiver must be signed.
-The class is physically demanding and mentally fatiguing.
-If for any reason a student cannot successfully complete this class, he or she will need to re-register at his or her own expense.
+Must be 16 years old.

 - Be able to locate and operate motorcycle controls.